-4. “Truer” and “better” are not completely relative, but are ultimately founded within endpoints: “Truth” and “Goodness” (otherwise “truer” and “better” meander with your whims, and you cannot decisively declare anyone ever wrong or right), and we can relate meaningfully to “Truth” and “Goodness”.
+4. “Truer” and “better” are not completely relative, but are ultimately grounded within endpoints: “Truth” and “Goodness”.
+(Otherwise “truer” and “better” meander with your whims, and you cannot decisively declare anyone ever wrong or right).

 We don’t strictly speaking have to know whether or not there is a Reality corresponding to xyz human notion of “Reality”.
-What we have to know is how to think and act in a way that is truly better, and not just “seems better” to this or that person’s way of thinking and feeling.
+What we must know is how to think and act in a way that is truly better—that doesn’t just “seem better” to this or that person’s way of thinking and feeling.
 The danger of self-deceit, of confusing ideas and feelings for the “True Good” remains for self-conscious and purposeful spiritual seekers, as it does for everyone.
 But, as we just mentioned: more on this later.]

 You and other people are fundamentally the same and can communicate meaningfully.

 Also, if not, can you stand life?
-No: to the degree you disbelieve we are all fundamentally the same and able to relate to one another, life becomes absurdly stupid: and to that degree you cannot understand, believe in, or care about your own thinking/acting (See the chapter “How We Learn / Against All Talk of “Philosophical Zombies” for more on this.)]
+No: to the degree you disbelieve we are all fundamentally the same and able to relate to one another, life becomes absurdly stupid: and to that degree you cannot understand, believe in, or care about your own thinking/acting (See the chapter “How We Learn / Against All Talk of “Philosophical Zombies” in First Essays for more on this.)]

 Some Final Examples: